chrplr/openlexicon/datasets-info/README-how-to-install-a-new-database.md

      python3 create_json.py databasefile1.csv databasefile2.rds

-See [_json/README_json.md]

 --------

 * Go to your fork of <http://github.com/chrplr/openlexicon/> and add the json file describing the database in `datasets-info/_json`, as well as some documentation --- at a minimum a `README.md` file describing the database -- and issue a pull request.

+## Add the dataset to the interactive openlexicon app at lexique.org ##

-* Optionaly, if you want to make the database accessible in openlexicon:
+To make the database accessible in openlexicon:

-   * Modify the [openlexicon apps](http://github.com/chrplr/openlexicon/app.R) that will use this database (issue a pull request).
+1. Modify the [openlexicon app](http://github.com/chrplr/openlexicon/app.R) that will use this database (issue a pull request).
-   * Connect to the server and run:
+2. Connect to the lexique server by ssh and run:

         cd ~chrplr/shiny-server
         git pull

+3. If some database has been modified (new md5 sum), you may have to clean the cache in ~/openlexicon_datasets/

 --

 Back to [OpenLexicon](https://chrplr.github.com/openlexicon)

-Time-stamp: <2019-11-16 19:05:17 christophe@pallier.org>
+Time-stamp: <2019-11-18 11:39:17 christophe@pallier.org>